 SALLY.
 Murphy’s doesn’t open till ten A.M.…it’s nine forty –five.

 RALPH.
 Maybe he lined up early to get a good seat.

 SALLY.
-Stop joking, this is Christmas Eve, we’re getting swamped with orders… I’ve got nine turkeys that have to go out this morning, are you working on them?
-After all, you are the butcher around here.
+Stop joking, this is Christmas Eve, we’re getting swamped with orders… I’ve got nine turkeys that have to go out this morning, can you start working on them?
+I mean, you are the butcher around here.

 RALPH.
 Have you seen Gus?

 SALLY.
-No. Why are you so interested in that stupid cat?
+No. Why are you so interested in that cat?

 RALPH.
 He’s the only one around here who doesn’t answer me back.

-SALLY. (phone rings) There’s another call, I need ten pairs of hands around here… (she picks up phone) Five Star Market, happy holiday’s.
-Yes, I’ll send it up right away.
-See Mrs. Chambers is waiting for her order and there’s no one to deliver it.
+SALLY. (phone rings) And there’s another call!
+I need ten pairs of hands around here… (she picks up phone) Five Star Market, happy holidays.
+Yes, I’ll send it up right away. (hangs up) See!
+Mrs. Chambers is waiting for her order and there’s no one to deliver it.

 (Ralph moves stage left to small counter with cash register on it, picks up telephone)(Into phone)

 RALPH.
 Sal?
 It’s Ralph at Five Star Market.
 Hey, those tomatoes you sent me were rotten.
 How could you send out produce like that?
-No, the apricots were fine but the tomatoes stink.
-Well I want you to take them off the bill… that’s right…off the bill…What?
+No, the apricots were fine but the tomatoes stink..
+What do you mean what do I want you to do about it!?
+I want you to take them off the bill, that’s what I want you to do about it!… that’s right…off the bill…What?
 Your money’s coming, I’m mailing out a check the first of the month…now just take those tomatoes off the bill… your money is coming I said (he hands phone to Sally) tell him his money’s coming.